Local Government Act 1888

-The Local Government Act 1888 (51 & 52 Vict. c.41) was an Act of Parliament which established county councils and county borough councils in England and Wales.
+The Local Government Act 1888 (51 & 52 Vict. c.
+41) was an act of the Parliament of the United Kingdom which established county councils and county borough councils in England and Wales.
 It came into effect on 1 April 1889, except for the County of London, which came into existence on 21 March at the request of the London County Council.